-Having found a property, each intended occupier over the age of 18 will be required to complete an application form and return it to us as soon as possible together with the application fee (see below) on receipt of your application form and administration fee we can usually confirm your tenancy commencement date within 3/5 working days.
-To assist us in obtaining your reference please advise your employer and other referees to respondimmediately by fax, email or return of post.
+Having found a property, each intended occupier over the age of 18 will be required to complete an application form and return it to us as soon as possible together with the application fee (see below) On receipt of your application form and administration fee we can usually confirm your tenancy commencement date within 3/5 working days.
+To assist us in obtaining your references, please advise your employer and other referees to respondi mmediately by fax, email or return of post.

 Right to rent